-Stormy Daniels renews push for Trump’s answers under oath
+Porn star’s lawyer promises sketch of man who threatened her

-WASHINGTON (AP) — A porn actress who says she had an affair with Donald Trump renewed an effort Sunday to get the president to answer her attorney’s questions under oath.
+WASHINGTON (AP) — The attorney for a porn actress who says she had sex with President Donald Trump said late Monday that he may delay releasing a composite sketch of the person he says threatened Stormy Daniels to stay quiet.

+Michael Avenatti said early Monday that he would release the sketch Tuesday, along with details of a reward for help identifying the person.
+He said late in the day that the timeline might change, after news broke about federal raid of the offices of Trump’s personal attorney, Michael Cohen.
+But Avenatti said he still expected to release the information this week.

-An attorney for Stormy Daniels filed the motion in federal court in Los Angeles.
-Michael Avenatti is seeking a jury trial and wants sworn testimony from Trump and his personal lawyer, Michael Cohen about a $130,000 payment made to Daniels days before the 2016 presidential election as part of a nondisclosure agreement she is seeking to invalidate.
+Federal agents raided Cohen’s offices Monday, seizing records on topics including a $130,000 payment made to Daniels.
+The actress says she had sex with Trump once in 2006 and was paid by Cohen days before the 2016 presidential election as part of a nondisclosure agreement she is seeking to invalidate.

+Avenatti said Monday that a “sizeable monetary reward” will be offered to anyone providing information identifying the person that Daniels says threatened her in a Las Vegas parking lot in 2011.
+He said the sketch will help provide “additional details about what happened here.”

 Trump answered questions about Daniels for the first time last week, saying he had no knowledge of the payment made by Cohen and adding that he didn’t know where Cohen had gotten the money.
 The White House has consistently said Trump denies the affair and Cohen has held that he made the payment out of his own pocket, without involvement from the Trump Organization or the Trump campaign.